-Chrissy Teigen Announces The Gender Of Her Baby At The Grammys
+Chrissy Teigen Tells The World At The Grammys That She's Having A Boy

 Chrissy Teigen has been very forthright with her decision to not only have IVF but to choose the gender of her child.
 After getting a lot of pushback over choosing the gender, Teigen spoke out to her critics.

 “I’ve made this decision,” Teigen said.
 “Not only am I having a girl, but I picked the girl from her little embryo.
-I picked her and was like, ‘Let’s put in the girl.’ ”
+I picked her and was like, ‘Let’s put in the girl.'”

 One Twitter user stated that she thought Teigen and Legend were wrong to choose an embryo by gender.